Our Work in DEIA

-We at Mid-America Arts Alliance are committed to demonstrating our commitment to diversity and equity through policies, practices, programs, and services.
+We at Mid-America Arts Alliance are dedicated to demonstrating our commitment to diversity and equity through policies, practices, programs, and services.
 You can read more about our specific goals in our Strategic Plan.
 Our values are these:

 - Freedom of cultural and creative expression is fundamental to humanity.